sdiehl/write-you-a-haskell/005_evaluation.md

 => 5
 ```

-Naturally there now are two evaluation rules for applications.
+Naturally there are two evaluation rules for applications.

 $$
 \begin{array}{cl}